How to prevent unwanted objects from being accessed through the query text editor?

 The presence of unknown objects may be just typos, inaccurately referred objects, or intentionally accessed unwanted objects.

-The easiest way to prevent loading query with objects which don't exist in the Metadata Container to the Query Builder is to set the QueryBuilder.BehaviorOptions.ParsingErrorOnUnknownObjects property to True.
+The easiest way to prevent loading queries with objects which don't exist in the Metadata Container to the Query Builder is to set the QueryBuilder.BehaviorOptions.ParsingErrorOnUnknownObjects property to True.
 You will get an exception on parsing such queries.
 Just make sure that you take a query to execute from the Query Builder, not directly from the SQL text editor.

 Another way is to check SQL queries for the presence of non-existing objects and fields right after the query is parsed.
 Use the QueryBuilder.QueryStatistics.UsedDatabaseObjects and QueryBuilder.QueryStatistics.UsedDatabaseObjectFields collections for this purpose.
 Each item in these collections has reference to an item in the Metadata Container (StatisticsDatabaseObject.MetadataObject, StatisticsField.MetadataField).
 If these references aren't set (set to null), such objects do not exist in the Metadata Container.
 As Active Query Builder knows nothing about missing objects in this case, it can't distinguish these cases.